huangchv/huangchv.github.io/_pages/pubmed.md

 We find that PloS one is a clear outlier with ~3% of the dataset going into the journal.
 The distribution of citations for PloS one paper tends to be fairly low.
 In contrast, the third most popular journal was the Proceedings of the National Academy of Science (PNAS), which outputs papers with a right skewed distribution of citations.
 Much like PNAS, higher impact journals such as the trifecta - Nature, Science, and Cell - have similar citation distributions for their smaller number of papers, but with a higher median, and a greater skew.

-### Is there a seasonality effect of manuscript submission?
+### Do manuscript submissions wax and wane with the seasons?
 Out of the 30k abstracts, 48.2% have data for month of submission.

 {% include figure image_path="/assets/images/pubmed/2017-09-10_papers_months.png" alt="Figure 2.
 Paper Season" caption="**Figure 2**.
 Bottom panel shows distribution of manuscript submission over the 12 months while violin plot above shows the log2 distribution of citations.
 Colours of barplots denotes 'seasonality'." %}